-This is useful and you should customise it as you wish!
+This is useful and you should customize it as you wish!

-Specific Post/Page email… Similar to above except this is for when your visitors Pay to access a certain peice of content on your site as a one off!
+Specific Post/Page email… Similar to above except this is for when your visitors Pay to access a certain piece of content on your site as a one-off!

 They don’t actually become a member.
 I’ll discuss more about this later!